VolkerK/jquery.mobile.extensiblelist/README.md

 What is it
 ----------
 A lightweight jQuery Mobile Plug-in that applies the listview Plug-in and splits up the list into handy chunks.
-It automatically adds a "more ..." button to load more chunks.
+It automatically adds a "more" button to show more chunks.

 How to use
 ----------